Geoffrey de Jager: Charitable works and other donations

-Geoffrey is a patron of the Sparrow Schools Foundation, which provides remedial and special needs education to disadvantaged primary school children living in Johannesburg.
+Geoffrey is a patron of the Sparrow Schools Foundation, which provides remedial and special education to disadvantaged primary school children living in Johannesburg.

 In 2008, in recognition of his being a considerable benefactor of Trinity College Oxford and Oxford University, Geoffrey was elected a Sir Thomas Pope Honorary Fellow at Trinity College and in 2013 he was elected to a full Honorary Fellowship.
 He is a member of the Vice-Chancellor's Circle of Oxford University.

 Geoffrey has been in his role as a trustee of the Rhodes University UK Trust for several years, and as chair of the Trust since 2010.
 This Trust is a registered UK charity and provides funding and support for the university's educational activities.
 In his new role as chair Geoffrey de Jager has re-aligned the work of the Trust, opening new doors and networking opportunities.

 In January 2014, Geoffrey was awarded the title of Life President of Oxford Philharmonic Orchestra for his loyal and unwavering support and outstanding contributions to the Orchestra.
 The Oxford Philharmonic is Oxford University's orchestra in residence which collaborates with the faculty of music in educational programmes for the student community.

 Geoffrey and his wife Caroline have been significant benefactors of Oxford's Ashmolean Museum.
 They are mentioned as donors for the redevelopment of the Ashmolean, and as major founders of the Museum's outreach programme for a Secondary Education Officer, as well as the Museum's successful 2012 acquisition of an important Manet painting.

 In 2012 Geoffrey was appointed as a new member of the International Council at The Global Leadership Fund.
 Since 2016 he has been Chairman of Classics for All, a charity that provides funding for the teaching of Classics in state schools in the UK.

 In 2015 Geoffrey was made a Trustee of The Gunmakers' Company Charitable Trust and on 28 February 2019 became its chairman.
 The Charity supports the education and technical skills and apprenticeships as well as supporting families and individuals in need and funding programmes to combat knife crime.